vaughnteegarden/slate/source/index.html.md

 * Verifies each request from the mobile app by passing API Key and session token
 * establishes a public key for the session, for encrypting transmitted credit card info

-Once the user is authenticated on the partner side, make a call to `createSession{}`, passing in the `entity_id`.
+Once the user is authenticated on the partner side, make a call to `createSession{}`, passing in the `entity_id` and a `deviceProfile` object.
 The server will respond with a session authentication token, and a session public key; the SDK takes care of managing these for the session.
 The auth token is used to authenticate each request from the client, while the public key is used for encrypting the transmission of payment card information for this session.

 When the session is established, you can begin to access services, for example:
 `session.CustomerProfileService.get`